Skip to content

 Callouts marks where flashed and action-emitted callouts render inside the shell — the persistent banners an action or a redirect can raise.
 Place it once, typically between the header bar and the Outlet:

-use Lattice\Lattice\Layouts\Components\Callouts;
+use Lattice\Ui\Components\Callouts;

 Stack::make('app-main')->width(Width::Fill)->schema([